logicly-au/pmhc-mds-spec/table/episode/additional-diagnosis.rst

 -	Diagnostic procedures
 -	Increased clinical care and/or monitoring

-Where the client one or more comorbid mental health conditions in addition to the condition coded as the Principal Diagnosis, record the main condition as the Additional Diagnosis.
+Where the client has one or more comorbid mental health conditions in addition to the condition coded as the Principal Diagnosis, record the main condition as the Additional Diagnosis.

+For Universal Aftercare only episodes response `000: No additional Diagnosis` must be used.

+Where a client is being delivered Universal Aftercare services and accessing another support service within the same Service Provider the full range of Additional Diagnosis responses allowed for standard PMHC MDS episodes is available.

 The following responses have been added to allow mapping of ATAPS data to PMHC format.